chuzhumin98/PythonForMillions/README.md

 # PythonForMillions
-My own solution and AC code for coding problems on LeetCode and Codeforces, written by Python 3.
+My own solutions and AC codes for coding problems on LeetCode, Codeforces and Luogu, written by Python 3.
 Gain a better coding skill, to earn millions of dollars!!!

 ### Problems according to algoritm
 The number of problems last updated on Aug.
 17th, 2022